coronel08/coronel08/README.md

 - 🔭 I’m currently working IT as an independent contractor for KFC and some small businesses.
 - 🌱 I’m currently learning Full Stack Development
-- 👯 I’m looking to collaborate on finding a job with a great learning environment 😊
+- 👯 I’m looking to collaborate on writting clean code using best practices 😊.
-- 🤔 I’m looking for help with finding a mentor/study buddy
+- 🤔 I’m looking for help with finding a mentor/study buddy.
 - 💬 Ask me about 90s emo revival or tech
 - ⚡ Fun fact: I self host a 16tb media server/homelab
 <br><br>